 How can I identify what materials in my building contain asbestos?

 All asbestos sampling performed by Hawk Environmental Services is carried out pursuant to 40 CFR 763.86 as required by both AHERA and ASHARA.
 All samples will be collected by an AHERA accredited asbestos building inspector and analyzed by polarized light microscopy by a laboratory accredited by the National Bureau of Standards (NBS).
 All asbestos samples are taken under the wet-removal method to limit the likelihood of airborne particles being released from materials containing asbestos.

 Notes and terms you may find in your report detailing what materials contain asbestos:

-- Homogeneous Sampling Area – An areas of suspected asbestos containing building materials which appears similar throughout in color, texture, and date of material application.
+- Homogeneous Sampling Area: An area of suspected asbestos-containing building materials that appears similar throughout in color, texture, and date of material application.

-- Miscellaneous Material- Interior building material on structural components, structural members or fixtures, such as floor and ceiling tiles, and does not include thermal system insulation or surfacing materials.
+- Miscellaneous Material: Interior building material on structural components, structural members, or fixtures, such as floor and ceiling tiles, not including thermal system insulation or surfacing materials.